HomeDirectoriesWhich UK Directory is Right for Your Business?

 What if…

-your directory listings aren’t generating direct, trackable leads?
-Consider their indirect benefits.
-Some directories provide valuable backlinks that improve your overall SEO, indirectly increasing organic traffic.
-Others may primarily serve as trust signals rather than direct lead generators.
+your listings aren’t generating direct, trackable leads?
+Look at the indirect benefits.
+Some directories provide backlinks that improve your SEO and, in turn, increase organic traffic.
+Others mainly act as trust signals rather than direct lead generators.

-• Lifetime customer value (not just initial purchase)
+• Lifetime customer value (not just the first purchase)

 • SEO benefits from quality backlinks

-For example, if you spend £300 annually on a premium directory listing that generates £2,000 in business:
+For example, if you spend GBP 300 a year on a premium listing that generates GBP 2,000 in business:

-ROI = (Value of Conversions – Directory Cost) ÷ Directory Cost × 100%
+ROI = (Value of Conversions – Directory Cost) / Directory Cost A, 100%

-To calculate the ROI for each directory, use this basic formula:
+To work out the ROI for each directory, use this basic formula:

-The first step in analyzing directory ROI is establishing proper tracking mechanisms.
-Without tracking, you’re essentially guessing at which directories are generating value.
-Here are important tracking methods:
+The first step in analyzing directory ROI is setting up proper tracking.
+Without it, you are guessing at which directories generate value.
+Here are the tracking methods that matter:

 • Unique phone numbers: